 Promotes environmental and social characteristics, as defined under Article 8 of SFDR.
+For additional information please refer to Appendix 1 - Sustainability Approach.

 To outperform the MSCI Emerging Markets Index, after the deduction of charges, over any 5-year period.

 The Fund is actively managed with reference to the MSCI Emerging Markets Index, which is broadly representative of the companies in which it may invest, as this forms the basis of the Fund's Performance Target and the level above which Performance Fees may be charged (if applicable).
 The Investment Manager has discretion to choose investments for the Fund with weightings different to the index or not in the index, but at times the Fund may hold investments similar to the index.